- David Ubben, College Football

-Time to hand out some more hardware for a job well done over the past few days of games in the Big 12.
-Your stickers are in the mail, gentlemen.
+Time to hand out some awards for a job well done in Week 1.